Skip to main content

 What you'll build

-A connection to your Azure Data Explorer (Kusto) cluster so your agent can query logs and telemetry.
+A connection to your Azure Data Explorer (Kusto) clusters so your agent can query logs and telemetry.
+The wizard tests connectivity per-cluster before saving.
 Learn more → Kusto Tools.
-Time: ~15 minutes.

 Prerequisites